kameni/Weight-Loss-Calculator/documentation.md

 ## Overview
 The project is a classic WordPress child theme that augments GeneratePress with:
 - A dynamic Gutenberg block (`generatepress-child/weight-loss-calculator`) with both React-powered editor code and PHP-rendered front-end markup.
-- A shortcode-driven product slider fed by WooCommerce products and Advanced Custom Fields (ACF) metadata.
+- A shortcode-driven product slider fed by Advanced Custom Fields (ACF) metadata.
 - Supporting JavaScript and CSS delivered without a build pipeline.

 ### Key Technologies